JOSDEVOP/my-journey/LINUX CHEATS-CODE.md

 # https://www.geeksforgeeks.org/linux-commands-cheat-sheet/ using this link to get cheat codes

 # Linux Cheat Sheet for DevOps Engineers
-# linux command

 This cheat sheet includes essential Linux commands and concepts commonly used in the DevOps workflow:

-File System Navigation:
+# File System Navigation:

-pwd: Print the current working directory.
+# pwd: Print the current working directory.
-ls: List files and directories in the current directory. ls -l: List files and directories in long format. ls -a: List all files and directories, including hidden ones.
+# ls: List files and directories in the current directory.
+# ls -l: List files and directories in long format.
+# ls -a: List all files and directories, including hidden ones.
-cd: Change the current directory. cd ~: Change to the home directory. cd ..: Move up one directory level.
+# cd: Change the current directory.
+cd ~: Change to the home directory. cd ..: Move up one directory level.
 touch: Create an empty file.